scm-manager/scm-manager/docs/en/ui-dod.md

+---
-# DOD for UI development
+title: DOD for UI development
+---

 Use this as a kind of a checklist whenever you develop something in the UI of SCM-Manager 2.x., regardless whether you are developing core features or plugins.